 For these reasons, the Libraries cannot accept all offered gifts of materials.
 Once gifts are received, items become the property of Rutgers University Libraries.
 The Libraries reserve the right to use or dispose of such materials in any manner deemed appropriate, without any obligation to the person making the donation.

 We encourage all potential donors to first contact the appropriate subject selector at: (http://www.libraries.rutgers.edu/subject_librarians).
 All large donations or collections that will require special handling or considerations must be approved in advance by the Vice President for Information Services and University Librarian.

-Donors may request a brief letter of acknowledgment from the AUL for Collection Development and Management stating the number of items donated for tax purposes.
+The Libraries are prohibited from appraising any book donation.
+Donors may request a brief letter of acknowledgment that states the number of items donated for tax purposes.
 For additional information on legal or tax consequences, all prospective donors are encouraged to consult with their financial advisors before finalizing any gift.
-The Libraries are prohibited from appraising any book donation.

 The Libraries have been enriched by carefully reviewed donations, and these gifts can provide a lasting legacy for those who have built significant book collections and now wish to make them available to the Rutgers community.